 5. When you feel these, how will you treat God?
 Won’t you be attached to God?
 Won’t you have reverence and love for God?
 Won’t, won’t your heart draw near to God?
 This shows how important God’s love for man is!
 And it is even more important that man can experience and understand God’s love!
 This shows how important God’s love for man is!
 And it is even more important that man can experience and understand God’s love!

-from “God’s Work, God’s Disposition, and God Himself (1)” in A Continuation of The Word Appears in the Flesh
+from “God’s Work, God’s Disposition, and God Himself (1)” in The Word Appears in the Flesh